Racket features: Foreign function interface

 Racket features a foreign function interface that is based on libffi.
 The interface allows writing unsafe low-level C-like code, that can allocate memory, dereference pointers, call out to functions in shared libraries, and send out callbacks to Racket functions (using libffi closures).
 The core implementation is a thin layer atop libffi (written in C), and the full interface is then implemented via Racket code.
 The interface uses macros extensively, resulting in an expressive Racket-based interface description language.
 This language has a number of useful features, such as uniform representation for higher-order functions (avoiding the pitfalls when callbacks and callouts are different), struct definitions that are similar to plain Racket structs, and custom function types that can represent input and output pointers, implicit arguments (e.g., an argument that provides the number of elements in a vector that is passed as another argument).
-By using this interface to access underlying GUI toolkits, Racket implements its own GUI layer completely in Racket.
+By using this interface to access underlying GUI toolkits, Racket implements its own GUI layer, in Racket.

 The FFI can be used in a number of different ways: from writing a complete glue layer for a library (as done for Racket's OpenGL binding), to quickly pulling out a single foreign function.
 An example of the latter approach: